influxdata/clockface/src/Components/Panel/Documentation/PanelHeader.md

 # Panel Header

 Panel Headers are best used to denote the title of a panel.
-They can be accessed via the single `Panel` import as a subclass.
+They can be accessed via the single `Panel` import as a subclass. `PanelHeader` extends `FlexBox` so the child layout can be controlled using the same props.

 ### Usage
 ```tsx